loveo/ID2222/2/README.md

 sets[17] = [(17,55, 102), (17, 99, 722), (17, 505, 987) ... ]
 ```

-This datastructure *roughly* contains 0.1% of the total itemsets being counted which made it easy finding itemsets and increasing their support if needed.
+This datastructure contains few itemsets compared to the total itemsets being counted which made it easy finding itemsets and increasing their support if needed.

 To increase throughput even further, threads were used and rows were calculated concurrently by different workers.
 Two small locks were used to achieve this.
 One on the job queue (bag of row indices) to synchronize work and one mutex lock (synchronization block) when updating the support of an itemset.